lambdatoast/lambdatoast.github.com/_posts/2013-12-17-design-your-signals.markdown

 Motherflipper is done.

+### Revision Jan 10, 2014

-**revision Jan 10, 2014**: Or is it?.
-As [Apanatshka has noted](http://www.reddit.com/r/elm/comments/1ta9u6/a_little_note_on_avoiding_unnecessary_complexity/ceagqf6) the `ifRunning` function, is *still* being used in one place more than it needs to be used.
-I'll leave the further simplification step as an exercise to the reader! (hints in Apanatshka's comment.)
+...Or is it?.
+As [Apanatshka has noted](http://www.reddit.com/r/elm/comments/1ta9u6/a_little_note_on_avoiding_unnecessary_complexity/ceagqf6), there is *still* one superfluous call to the `ifRunning` function.
+And from what we've been talking about, it's obvious which one that is.
+But I'll leave the actual further (and final) complete refactoring step as an exercise to the reader!
+(Hints in Apanatshka's comment.)

 ## Goodness achieved